Destigmatising mental health challenges by implementing wellness initiatives at work

 Implementing initiatives that focus on decreasing employee stress and anxiety is a great way to provide employees with the ‘better job conditions’ or ‘change’ that is likely to keep them at their jobs for longer.

 Examples of initiatives that help decrease employee turnover are offering (or encouraging them to attend) meditation or yoga sessions.
-These programs give employees a reason to step away from their desks, work on their physical and mental health, and return to the office within the hour feeling refreshed, rejuvenated and happy to be back in the zone.
+Having these activities as part of your employee assistance program gives employees a reason to step away from their desks, work on their physical and mental health, and return to the office within the hour feeling refreshed, rejuvenated and happy to be back in the zone.

 While it will always be up to leaders of the business to push these types of initiatives forward, the Perkbox platform brings these opportunities right to fingertips of employees.